Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

 Iconic IT Has the Cybersecurity AI Solutions Your Business Needs

-Iconic IT has created Iconic Fortify, a cybersecurity AI solution that also incorporates a 24/7 Security Operations Desk.
+Iconic IT has created a comprehensive endpoint detection & response (EDR) cybersecurity AI solution that also incorporates a 24/7 Security Operations Desk.
 The professionals who monitor the SOC respond to your network’s alerts in real time, making the decisions needed to abort an application or allow it to run.
 This human touch is necessary for a cybersecurity AI platform to run efficiently because AI can’t tell the difference between malware and harmless, but poorly coded, applications.
 Left unchecked, cybersecurity AI can cause as much downtime to your network as the malware it was designed to prevent.

-To learn more about Iconic Fortify or cybersecurity AI solutions, contact a friendly professional at Iconic IT.
+To learn more about EDR or cybersecurity AI solutions, contact a friendly professional at Iconic IT.
 We will be happy to explain our security approach or schedule you for a free, no risk and no obligation consultation, complete with a free dark web scan.

 Contact us today for a more secure tomorrow.